-You have come to the end of the schedule, and your fitness has improved dramatically from little or no cardiovascular (CV) activity, to being able to complete a 12k event.
+You have come to the end of the schedule, and your fitness has improved dramatically from little or no cardiovascular (CV) activity, to being able to com- plete a half marathon event.
 You will have made significant health and fitness gains, and equally importantly, you have progressed safely.
-By maintaining your training, you will be making a major contribution to your long-term health and fitness, and this schedule can also serve as a foundation and springboard to increase your fitness levels further.
+By main- taining your training, you will be making a major contribution to your long-term health and fitness, and this schedule can also serve as a foundation and springboard to increase your fitness levels fur- ther.
 Now you've completed your race, you may be tempted to step up and try to improve your finishing time.
+Why not check out realbuzz.com other training guides to help you progress to the next level?
 Enjoy your training.